 - 9. The affordable benchmark price for ownership and rental housing will be monitored and established annually to reflect changing market conditions. - 10.
 The affordable housing target will be reviewed as part of the Five Year Official Plan review. - 11.
-The City will annually monitor: - the number and types of affordable housing produced through new residential development and intensification efforts; - ii) the number and types of affordable housing lost through demolition and condominium conversion; - iii) ownership and rental house prices; - iv) rental vacancy rates; and - v) achievement of the affordable housing targets of this Plan. - 12.
-Based on monitoring results, priorities may be set among the various affordable housing needs. - Item 48: The purpose of 'Item 48' is to add section 7.3 Open Space System: Trails and Parks which updates and replaces policies related to the open space system in the Official Plan.
+The City will annually monitor: - i) the number and types of affordable housing produced through new residential development and intensification efforts;

+- ii) the number and types of affordable housing lost through demolition and condominium conversion; - iii) ownership and rental house prices; - iv) rental vacancy rates; and - v) achievement of the affordable housing targets of this Plan. - 12.
+Based on monitoring results, priorities may be set among the various affordable housing needs.